coinspark/libraries/java/README.txt

 Tips
 ----
 Change the version number from 1.0.3 to something like 1.0.3-HACKING and make sure you update any dependencies.
-If you are hcaking on Sparkbit, update the dependency in the pom.xml of SparkBit and SparkBit's version of BitcoinJ.
+If you are hacking on Sparkbit, update the dependency in the pom.xml of SparkBit and SparkBit's version of BitcoinJ.